STOP DIVERSION NOW

 HOW DOES DIVERSION HAPPEN?

 We manufacture DermOrganic® products in California and then ship it in large quantities by truck to our network of professional salon distributors all over the world.
 The distributors in turn provide the products to salons or to other sub-distributors for sale to end-users.
 Somewhere along this chain of custody, the product may becomes "diverted" into an unauthorized outlet.

 Often it happens without the distributor's knowledge.
 There are people called "collectors" who go around to many salons to buy product - especially when it is on sale - and when they collect enough bottles they put it on store shelves.
 Sometimes a salon might make a deal with collectors to supply them with product every month because both parties can make profit.
-But even in these cases there is no assurance that the product being sold was genuine, unadulterated product.
+But even in these cases there is no assurance that the product being sold is genuine, unadulterated product.

 Recently a sales person from another brand was discovered making up orders on behalf of large salons.
 When the product was delivered he told the salon it was a mistake and that he would "personally take it back", only to deliver that product to a collector and pay the distributor with the proceeds.
 On paper it looked like a legitimate transaction but secretly two people got away with diverting truckloads of product.
 When there is demand for products, people will find ways to get it.

 Collectors don't just shop in the USA, either.
 Collectors will buy product from Canada, Mexico, Europe, Australia - anywhere they can.
 Some collectors set up phony offshore companies posing as distributors in the attempt to fool manufacturers.
 One famous professional company was purportedly tricked into selling millions of bottles to a Chinese collector who simply shipped the product back to the USA.
 When company executives went to China to see for themselves, the collector devised an elaborate scheme that tricked the executives into believing that the product was widely available when in truth the collector simply had the same product displays moved from salon to salon while they escorted the executives around town.